Sanju-srivatsa/LexPlore-Text-Analysis-and-Visualization-RshinyApp/README.md

 ---
 ## About the App

-Lexplore is built using R and Shiny, combining robust natural language processing (NLP) techniques with powerful visualization tools.
+LexPlore is built using R and Shiny, combining robust natural language processing (NLP) techniques with powerful visualization tools.
 The app is designed to be user-friendly, enabling both novice and experienced users to dive into text data analysis without requiring extensive programming knowledge.

-With Lexplore, you can:
+With LexPlore, you can:
 - Tokenize and process text data.
 - Perform word frequency analysis to identify the most common words.
 - Conduct sentiment analysis to understand the emotional tone of the text.